AbcSxyZ/open-models-candidacies/README.md

 ![The open source image ?](open-source-undefined.png)

-What is the impact of a change in the meaning of open source?
+What is the impact of a change in the meaning of « open source » ?
 Ex: role of OSPOs & IT architectures

+What if « open source » is not a software topic ?

 ## Resources & license